Dan2552/avian/README.md

 Avian is a 2D Ruby game engine and development framework that abstracts away underlying platform-specific intricacies.
 Like some other well-known frameworks, Avian encourages beautiful code by favoring convention over configuration.

-Avian stands on the shoulders of giants, taking advantage of various pre-existing technologies such as RubyMotion (for building to iOS) and Gosu and SpriteKit (which handle drawing to screen).

 ## Installation

 Install HEAD straight from GitHub: